 After the Berlin part Bourne leaves for Moscow.
 Several scenes taking places in the Russian Capitol were still shot in Berlin, which you can see on certain buildings and some traffic signs.
 Two of those supposedly Russian locations are Berlin Frankfurter Allee and Alexanderplatz.

-When the framing of Bourne is initially being constructed and Kirill is staging the explosives on the circuit breakers, the actor (Karl Urban) is wearing these cool, black gloves that are actually black "Foot Joy" golf gloves, one for a right-handed golfer, the other for a left-handed golfer.
+When Kirill is staging the explosives on the circuit breakers to frame Bourne, he is wearing these cool, black "Foot Joy" golf gloves, one for a right-handed golfer, the other for a left-handed golfer.
 The famous "FJ" label is on top of both gloves.
-Any golfer will recognize them immediately, now that they know what to look for.